borismus/webvr-boilerplate/README.md

 1. Include webvr-polyfill.js in your project.
-2. Include webvr-manager.js and instantiate a WebVRManager object, passing in your VREffect instance as first argument:
+2. Include webvr-manager.js and instantiate a WebVRManager object, passing in your VREffect instance as first argument.

+For example,

     var effect = new THREE.VREffect(renderer);
     var mgr = new WebVRManager(effect);

-The index.html file should be well commented and self-explanatory.
+For more information, see index.html, which should be well commented and self-explanatory.

 # Related projects